 Interestingly, drivers of CPO vehicles get an extra year of coverage under a PremiumCARE plan, but the mileage limit stays the same.
 If you want to keep driving your Lincoln past 125,000 miles, it could be a good idea to get a basic third-party service contract to cover the essentials.

-Is A Lincoln Extended Warranty A Good Idea?
+Is Lincoln Extended Warranty Worth It?

 When you get an extended warranty, you don’t just get a company to cover certain repairs on your vehicle.
 You also get peace of mind, so you can have more fun just driving your car instead of worrying about it.